UN Security Council demands immediate Gaza ceasefire after US abstains | Law-Order

 Israeli Prime Minister Benjamin Netanyahu said the failure of the U.S. to veto the resolution was a "clear retreat" from its previous position and would hurt Israel's war efforts and bid to release more than 130 hostages still held by Hamas.
 "Our vote does not, and I repeat that does not represent a shift in our policy," White House spokesperson John Kirby told reporters.

 The United Nations Security Council adopted a resolution on Monday demanding an immediate ceasefire between Israel and Palestinian militants Hamas after the United States abstained from the vote, sparking a spat with its ally Israel.
-The remaining 14 council members voted for the resolution, which was proposed by the 10 elected members of the body.
-There was a round of applause in the council chamber after the vote.
+The remaining 14 council members voted for the resolution - proposed by the 10 elected members of the body - that also demands the immediate and unconditional release of all hostages.
+There was applause in the council chamber after the vote.

 "This resolution must be implemented.
 Failure would be unforgivable," U.N.
 Secretary-General Antonio Guterres posted on social media.
 Israeli Prime Minister Benjamin Netanyahu said the failure of the U.S. to veto the resolution was a "clear retreat" from its previous position and would hurt Israel's war efforts and bid to release more than 130 hostages still held by Hamas.